 How Do You Dry Your Shoes with a Blow Dryer?

 2. Next, lift the shoes so they are standing on their heels; thus, the water will drip out of the bottom of the shoe, which is also the least accessible.
+If needed place paper towels to absorb the excess water coming out of your shoes.

 3. Position the blow dryer 10 to 15 inches away from the shoes and set it to blow cold air on the lowest setting.

 4. Finally, check on the progress of your shoes every hour or so.
 For one, you don’t want to run the blow dryer for more than you have to.
 Secondly, you should check for shoe areas that are not drying.
-For example, you may need to tilt them forward if you notice that the heel is completely dry but the toe area is still soaked.
+For example, you may need to tilt them forward if you notice that the heel is completely dry, but the toe area is still soaked.

 Although all shoes can survive the wet-dry process, and this blow dryer method is just accelerating a natural process, a few precautions depend on the type of shoes you are drying.
+Each pair of shoes can react a bit different to the hair dryer treatment.

 Dry shoes with a blow dryer explained (video)